Adelic Voronoi Summation and Subconvexity for GL(2) L-Functions in the depth Aspect: A Vorono i summation formula

 \subsubsection{The special place $p=l$}

-At this place we are dealing with a Whittaker function which is not necessarily a new-vector.
+At this place we are dealing with a Whittaker function which is not necessarily a new vector.
 To evaluate this function away from the diagonal we will use the \textit{local functional equation}.
+Note that this approach enables us to include a non-archimedean test function at any place $l$.
+In particular, we can treat the case when $\pi$ ramifies at $l$.

 We define